Link Search Menu Expand Document

 Description

-Determines max execution time for SPARQL Update query evaluation.
-It also applies to queries copying Virtual Graphs.
-This can also be overridden in a query’s parameters.
+Determines max execution time for SPARQL update query evaluation.
+This can also be overridden in a query's parameters.
 The following unit suffixes are available: "ms" for milliseconds, "s" for seconds, "m" for minutes, and "h" for hours.

 Reasoning

-Configuration options for reasoning in Stardog.
+Options for configuring reasoning.
 Read more about reasoning in Stardog.

 reasoning.approximate